openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 Function: An implementation of the [Set](collection_package_interface.md#interface-sett) interface based on [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).

 Elements in [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) are unordered and do not allow duplicates.
-When adding elements to [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet), the hash value of the element determines its position in the hash table.
+When adding elements to [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet), their positions in the hash table are determined by their hash values.

 > **Note:**
 >
 > [HashSet](collection_package_class.md#class-hashsett-where-t--hashable--equatablet) is implemented based on [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek), so its capacity, memory layout, and time performance are identical to [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek).

-Parent Type:
+Parent Types:

 - [Set](collection_package_interface.md#interface-sett)\<T>